kaize0409/GraphUCB_AnomalyDetection/README.md

-# mplementation of WSDM2019 -- Interactive Anomaly Detection on Attributed Networks
+# Implementation of WSDM2019 -- Interactive Anomaly Detection on Attributed Networks